Ty-Fonze/AI-Tradesman/README.md

 ## 💡 Usage

 ### Real-Time Monitoring
-The Redis-based real-time monitoring module fetches live stock data, stores it in Redis, and triggers alerts based on predefined thresholds.
+The Redis-based real-time monitoring module fetches live stock data, stores it in Redis, and triggers alerts based on thresholds.

 1. Start the monitoring script:
    ```bash
    python src/realtime_data/main.py
    ```
-   - This will fetch stock data periodically and store it in Redis.

 2. Check for alerts:
    - Alerts will be printed to the console if a stock price exceeds a threshold.
    - Example:
-     ```
+     ```plaintext
      🚨 Alert: AAPL price is above 175 -> 176.5
      ```